 Integrating performance art, video art, and live sound, my recent works address the tenuous relationship we have with language in our attempts to relay our experiences of the world—a classic apples-for-oranges quandary.
 I parallel our immersion in the landscape with our immersion in language, portraying the mouth as a space of both lofty construction, and great discomfort.
-From here, I merge electronic music and process-oriented performance art to deliver a hybrid spectacle that recalls Marina Abramović and Joseph Beuys as much as it does Devo.
+From here, I merge process-oriented performance art and electronic music to deliver a hybrid spectacle that lures the audience into the physical and cognitive aspects of the work.

 I perform musically in front of a video projection that also features me; my process-engrossed body executing repetitive tasks while situated in the landscape.
 In the video space my body is a non-theatrical activator or instigator; a ritual-betrothed body whose preoccupation with the landscape serves as a metaphor for the drama surrounding our inexorable confederacy with language.